 Programs and Operations Director & Co-Founder

-Bonnie began her career in mental health case management, then supported policy and program implementation in Oregon communities to mitigate the inequitable impacts of tobacco for those experiencing mental illness and substance use disorders.
-For the last six years, she has worked in health systems to advance the role of traditional health workers and cultural brokers, and has managed community partnerships and community benefit investments to address mental health and substance use disorder disparities.
-She now brings her passion for program development and administration as the co-founder of Raíces de Bienestar.
+Bonnie began her career in mental health case management, serving individuals with severe and persistent mental illness.
+This experience fueled her passion to move upstream and promote emotional wellbeing using a public health approach.
+Prior to co-founding Raíces de Bienestar in 2021, she worked in state government and health systems to support policy and program implementation, advance the role of traditional health workers and cultural brokers, and managed community-health care partnerships & investments.
 Bonnie grew up in the rural southern California desert, which instilled a deep commitment to equity, sense of community, and a personal and professional passion to improve mental health outcomes.
-Bonnie moved to the Portland area in 2004 and was the first woman in her family to go to college.
-She has a Master’s in Public Health Management and Policy from Portland State University.
+She moved to the Portland area in 2004 and was the first woman in her family to go to college.
+She has a master’s in public health management and policy from Portland State University.
 She deeply believes and embodies that what’s personal is public health and dedicates herself to working alongside the community to address systemic barriers and build upon assets to catalyze healing and transformation.
-She has relied on traditional health workers herself and has ten years of recovery from drugs and alcohol.
+She has relied on traditional health workers herself and has over a decade in recovery from drugs and alcohol.

 Promotora de Salud

 Fabiola graduated as a Health Promoter over 10 years ago and since then, she has collaborated in several projects.
 She is always looking for ways in which the community has access to fundamental medical services and through this time she has completed several training related to health, bringing her knowledge to the community.
 Fabiola has a certificate as a Medical Receptionist and trained in the area of mental health with Dr. Ruth Zúñiga and the students of Pacific University.
 From that training she discovered her passion for helping the community have access to mental and emotional health.
 For her personally, it is very important to be able to talk about mental health and inform the community about available resources they can access.
-Fabiola volunteered at Providence Hospital in the ER and is currently the Vice President of the Multnomah County Community Health Center Board.
 Fabiola is originally from Michoacan, Mexico and was the first in her family to emigrate to this country.

 Contracted Clinic Practice Manager